Two Days in Amalfi Coast Itinerary

 (On a Budget)

 The Amalfi Coast is an incredible coastline in Italy with unique towns, great food, and even better views.
-It is possible to visit the Amalfi Coast on a budget and get a good taste in just 2 days.
-There are so many incredible towns on the Amalfi Coast, but their small size allows you to easily explore a lot of them in a short amount of time.
-Follow this guide for the perfect 2 day Amalfi Coast itinerary.
+It is possible to visit the Amalfi Coast on a budget and get a good taste of this coastline in just 2 days.
+There are several beautiful towns on the Amalfi Coast, but their small size allows you to easily explore them in a short amount of time.
+Follow this guide for the perfect 2-day Amalfi Coast itinerary.

 How to Get to the Amalfi Coast

 You can take Trenitalia from Rome to Naples and then another train from Naples to Sorrento.
 After you get to Sorrento you can take the SITA bus to most towns on the Amalfi coast.
 Note that the SITA busses can get very crowded.
 You can also book busses and trains to the Amalfi Coast on Bookaway.

 Driving on the Amalfi Coast can be scary because the roads are narrow and crowded and there are many large busses.
 Most hotels on the coast do not have free parking included.
 If you decide to drive to the Amalfi Coast consider staying nearby in Sorrento where you can find cheaper accommodations and more parking options.
 The drive from Rome to Sorrento is about 3.5 hours.
 Make sure to rent a car online ahead of time.
 You can book your rental car on Discover Cars where you can compare rates to rent a car from nearby cities such as Naples or Rome.